sts10/sts10.github.io/_posts/2022-11-30-mini-pc-buying-guide.markdown

 ---
 layout: post
-title: "Mini PC Buying Guide"
+title: "Mini PC buying guide"
 date: 2022-11-12 10:00:00 -0400
 comments: true
 ---

 Do you have a (family) house with one or two mediocre computer monitors, speakers, keyboards and mice?
 Do you want a decent, cheap desktop for browsing the 'net, watching videos, maybe some light document editing work?
 I did!
+So I decided to do some research.

 ## Why a mini PC